 In recent years, the Securities and Exchange Commission (SEC) has brought a variety of highly publicised enforcement actions against private equity firms.
 By virtue of the long-tail nature of private equity investments, the cases focus on conflicts arising years after the original investment.
 Accordingly, these cases were not charged as standard fraud-in-the-sale cases but, rather, were pursued as cases sounding in breach of fiduciary duty.
 The focus on these cases led to a host of settlements that shed light on the SEC’s current perspective on pursuing private funds and on the development of breach of fiduciary duty principles.
 These principles are relevant across the spectrum of private funds, including real estate, debt and hedge funds.
-This article provides a contextual backdrop for these cases, highlights the key cases and examination trends, and offers practical guidance for private fund advisers who wish to assess and remediate their potential vulnerabilities to similar claims.
+Although the SEC’s priorities for 2018 include focusing on the ‘Main Street Investor’ and retail investors, the SEC has also stated that it will continue to pursue cases against financial institutions, citing examples where advisers overcharged millions in advisory fees, and it has continued to bring enforcement actions against private equity fund advisors.2 This chapter provides a contextual backdrop for the current enforcement landscape, highlights the key cases and examination trends and offers practical guidance for private fund advisers who wish to assess and remediate their potential vulnerabilities to similar claims.

 i SEC enforcement and examinations in private equity industry